morganjwilliams/202111-SGGMP-pyrolite-workshop/environment_setup.md

   removing packages, updating packages etc), make sure you're in the right environment (and ideally, not in `base`...).
 * `mamba` has saved me many hours of the programming equivalent of 'watching paint dry' waiting for packages to download and install.
+* If you're working with other peoples code, or simply trying to keep track of your own evolving project, I'd suggest getting to terms with the basics of `git` and some standard workflows for managing versions and branches of code repositories.
+* Keep in touch, happy to provide some support on the pyrolite front, with hopefully some future workshops down the line.
+The [documentation](https://pyrolite.rtfd.io) should be your first point of call though.
+* I'm also happy to discuss work in the open (e.g. on open GitHub repositories) and some good practices around those kinds of things if you're keen.